FireguiQueen/harvard-cs50/week-00_scratch/02_simplifying_information.md

 ----------

 ## 📊 Difference between "data" and "information"
-Data refers to raw, unorganized facts, while information is data that has been processed, organized, and given context, making it meaningful and useful.
+Data refers to raw, unorganized facts, while information is data that has been **processed**, organized, and given context, making it meaningful and useful.

 <br>